MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 - Backups are application consistent, ensuring backed up data is transactionally consistent and that applications will boot up post-restore.
 - Azure Backup supports locally redundant storage (LRS) to replicate multiple copies of your backup data within a datacenter if a local hardware failure occurs.
 - If a regional outage occurs, Azure Backup also supports geo-redundant storage (GRS), replicating your backup data to a secondary paired region.
-- Azure Backup encrypts data in-transit using aes-256.
-Backed-up data at rest is encrypted using [storage service encryption (SSE)](https://docs.microsoft.com/azure/storage/common/storage-service-encryption).
+- Azure Backup encrypts data in-transit using AES-256.
+Backed-up data at rest is encrypted using [Azure Storage encryption](https://docs.microsoft.com/azure/storage/common/storage-service-encryption).

 Contoso will use Azure Backup with GRS on all production VMs to ensure that workload data is backed up and can be quickly restored if a disruption occurs.
 For more information, see the [overview of Azure Backup](https://docs.microsoft.com/azure/backup/backup-overview).